 Create and live by a strict budget

-After you follow steps 1 and 2, you will have launched an accounting system to know your numbers and create a budget.
+After following steps 1 and 2, you will have launched an accounting system to know your numbers and create a budget.
 A budget is not just to control expenses but to control income as well.
 It would help if you had somebody that understands and focuses on marketing.
 Marketing is an important part of the budget to achieve the necessary sales to cover its expense side.
 Your expenses can be whatever you decide, but the expense must be reflected in the cost and pricing.

 Analyze your restaurant menu prices

 Once you have achieved the above bullet points, you will arrive at this point; analyze your restaurant menu prices.
 In our experience, most restaurants do not make a profit because they do not know their numbers and throw money at paper ads without a solid marketing strategy.
-The most important part of reaching this point is to “know your numbers.”
+Therefore, the most important part of reaching this point is to “know your numbers.”
 Now you can accurately know your food cost and properly price your menu items to make a profit.

 Frequent menu revisions to target consumer trends

 You need to know what consumers want to revise your menu to reflect what your customers want and, more importantly, what they are buying.
-We have seen many restaurants with large menus with items that they inventory the food to sell 1-6 items per month.
+We have seen many restaurants with large menus with items that they inventory to sell 1-6 items per month.
 It is obviously not an item that customers want to remove.
 Make it is a bad recipe or out of favor item.
 Be honest with yourself.
 Most POS systems have a report that gives this information.

 Provide online ordering

 The risk of the third party provides is that some take as much as 33%.
 Bad deal!
 Most restaurants do NOT have a 33% profit margin.
 On these agreements, the restaurant owners will actually lose money.
-The best options are to own your own system and/or add a third-party that charges a reasonable percentage of sales.
+The best options are to own your own system and/or add a third party that charges a reasonable percentage of sales.
 Some will actually provide marketing functions to help you increase sales, which benefits them.
 Performance-based marketing is a perfect solution.
 Additionally, misc fees and increased online menu prices can offset the cost of the expense.
 Use a system that provides the restaurant owner the ability to own their own mobile app.

 Promote your restaurant leveraging social media

 It is no uncommon knowledge that social media is “social,” and marketing using social media can target your location.
 In other words, you can target your local audience.
-Simply posting on Facebook or Twitter is not enough.
+However, simply posting on Facebook or Twitter is not enough.
 The most common misunderstanding is that when you post, the world sees the post.
 Not true!
 Only those that follow you will see your timeline.
 If you have no followers, nobody will see your posts.
 Learn this highly effective marketing strategy or hire an expert.
 Again, some third-party online ordering providers will manage your digital marketing strategies.

 Exercise search engine optimization (SEO)

 We recommend that you should have a website.
 However, not all websites are created the same.
 Hire only the best web design and hosting company that understands and implements SEO into your website during the design phase.
 Websites are created to attract customers.
-That will happen only if the major search engines like Google, Yahoo, and Bing can find and properly index your website.
+That will happen only if major search engines like Google, Yahoo, and Bing can find and properly index your website.
 A cheap or poorly designed website will lose potential customers.
 This is hard for restaurant owners to judge because most web design firms are full of s___.
 They will give you a cheap website that is not optimized for search engines.
 Then, if and when you complain, they will want to charge you more for SEO.
 Do NOT fall for this scam.

 Two fast tips; (1) minimize your images as Google can’t read an image.
-An image does tell the search engine who you are or what you do.
+However, an image does tell the search engine who you are or what you do.
 (2) search engines need a sufficient amount of text created using keywords that you want to be found for.
 While SEO is easy once understood, most avoid it to use it as an upsell.
 Having said that, SEO is important, but do your homework to know if the designer is actually considering SEO.

 Provide delivery with in-house delivery personnel or third party